BenJWard/Supertypes_RedQueen_TSE/README.md

 ### Supertype counting and computation of JostD

-Counting of of JostD and Pairwise JostD is done by the [SuperTypeR](https://github.com/Ward9250/SuperTypeR) package.
+Supertype counting, computation of of JostD and Pairwise JostD is done by the [SuperTypeR](https://github.com/Ward9250/SuperTypeR) package.

 #### Random Bootstrap Simulations